 Executive officers may elect to contribute a limited amount of their compensation to the qualified plan and make deferrals into the non-qualified plan (up to 90% of total compensation).
-Although the plans permit the Company to make discretionary contributions in an aggregate amount equal to up to 3% of the executive officer's cash compensation, for 2016 the Company made a contribution of 1% to the qualified plan, while no Company contributions were made to the non-qualified plan.
+Although the plans permit the Company to make discretionary contributions in an aggregate amount equal to up to 3% of the executive officer's cash compensation, for 2017 the Company made a contribution of 1% to the qualified plan, while no Company contributions were made to the non-qualified plan.

-Compensation Considerations for 2016 and 2017.
+Compensation Considerations for 2017 and 2018.
 The tax effect of possible forms of compensation on the Company and on the executive officers is a factor considered in determining types of compensation to be awarded.
 Similarly, the accounting treatment accorded various types of compensation may be an important factor used to determine the form of compensation.
+The deductibility, for tax purposes, of compensation paid to named executive officers is subject to limits imposed by Section 162 of the Internal Revenue Code.
+Annual compensation exceeding \$1 million was non-deductible unless earned and paid as qualifying "performance based compensation," under technical rules established by Code section 162(m).
+The "Tax Cuts and Jobs Act of 2017", eliminated the performance based compensation exception to the non-deductibility rules of section 162.
+Accordingly, all compensation in excess of \$1 million paid to any of the Company's named executive officers (and the Chief Financial Officer) in any given year will be non-deductible.
+In determining whether to grant otherwise earned awards for 2017 that would be non-deductible, under the new rules, the Committee considered the possible tax effects of any such awards.

-The incentive compensation rules under section 162m are technical and complex.
-Accordingly, as in past years, the Committee considered the possible tax effects of cash incentives and equity incentive awards that may not qualify as "incentive compensation" under Section 162m of the Internal Revenue Code.
-The Company held a "Say on Pay" vote at its annual meeting in 2016.
-At that meeting, in excess of 93% of the votes were cast "For" approval of our executive compensation as described in the Proxy Statement for that meeting.
+The Company held a "Say on Pay" vote at its annual meeting in 2017.
+At that meeting, in excess of 98% of the votes were cast "For" approval of our executive compensation as described in the Proxy Statement for that meeting.
 The Committee intends to consider these results as part of its ongoing review of executive compensation.

 Termination Benefits.
 Upon a Participant's reaching retirement age (as defined in the plan), all Long-Term Incentive Plan and Career Share restricted stock awards vest to the extent such awards have been expensed in the Company's financial statements.
-As of year-end, Daniel K. Frierson, and Paul B. Comiskey were the only Named Executive Officers eligible for retirement in accordance with the terms of the restricted stock awards.
-If Mr. Frierson had retired at year end, the number of shares subject to such awards that would have vested and the value of such shares would have been 21,142 shares and \$76,110.
-If Mr. Comiskey had retired at year end, the number of shares subject to such awards that would have vested and the value of such shares would have been 9,984 shares and \$35,943.
-For purposes of valuing the foregoing awards, the Company used the year-end market value of the Company's Common Stock, which was \$3.60/share.
+As of year-end, Daniel K. Frierson, and Mr. E. David Hobbs were the only Named Executive Officers eligible for retirement in accordance with the terms of the restricted stock awards.
+If Mr. Frierson had retired at year end, the number of shares subject to such awards that would have vested and the value of such shares would have been 9,856 shares and \$37,945.
+If Mr. Hobbs had retired at year end, the number of shares subject to such awards that would have vested and the value of such shares would have been 1,518 shares and \$5,844.
+For purposes of valuing the foregoing awards, the Company used the year-end market value of the Company's Common Stock, which was \$3.85/share.